 Starting from small red shoots similar to asparagus in the spring and growing up to 3m tall in the summer with hollow canes and vibrant green heart/shield shaped leaves.
 This plant produces white flower clusters in autum before dying back for winter leaving a bare brassy footprint of dead hollow canes.

-Lenders are cautious with properties that are affected by Japanese knotweed, but its not impossible to get a mortgage or re-mortgage.
-It is a legal responsibility to declare the presence of Japanese knotweed in your home report.
-A lender may refuse a mortgage application if Japanese knotwed is not professionally managed with sufficiant guarantees.
+Lenders are cautious with properties that are affected by Japanese Knotweed, but its not impossible to get a mortgage or re-mortgage.
+It is a legal responsibility to declare the presence of Japanese Knotweed in your home report.
+A lender may refuse a mortgage application if Japanese Knotweed is not professionally managed with sufficient guarantees.